Antropocenas: žmonijos poveikis Žemei

 4.1 Species extinction and the sixth mass extinction

-Many scientists consider the current decline in biodiversity a potential "the sixth mass extinction", the first caused by a single species.
+Many scientists consider the current loss of biodiversity as a possible "sixth mass extinction", the first caused by a single species.
 The global rate of species extinction is tens or hundreds of times higher than the natural background level.
-Destruction of ecosystems (deforestation, drainage of wetlands), overexploitation of resources (hunting, fishing), pollution and the introduction of invasive species are the main causes [4].
+Ecosystem destruction (deforestation, wetland drainage), excessive resource use (hunting, fishing), pollution, and the introduction of invasive species are the main causes [4].

-• IUCN Red List: about 1 million species are at risk of extinction in the coming decades.
+• IUCN Red List: about 1 million species face extinction in the coming decades.

-• World vertebrate populations decreased by ~68% on average between 1970 and 2016 (WWF Living Planet Report).
+• Global vertebrate populations have declined on average by ~68% from 1970 to 2016 (WWF Living Planet Report).

-• Coral reefs, crucial hotbeds of marine biodiversity, are experiencing decline due to ocean warming and acidification.
+• Coral reefs, critically important marine biodiversity hotspots, are experiencing decay due to ocean warming and acidification.

-Although Earth has recovered from mass extinctions over long geological periods, the recovery period spans millions of years—a time span far longer than the scale of humanity.
+Although the Earth has recovered over long geological periods after mass extinctions, the recovery time spans millions of years—a time interval far longer than the scale of humanity.

 4.2 Biotic homogenization and invasive species

-Another important feature of the Anthropocene is biotic homogenization: humans transport species between continents (intentionally or unintentionally), and sometimes invasive species displace native flora and fauna.
-This results in a decline in regional endemism, and once-diverse ecosystems become increasingly similar, dominated by a few “cosmopolitan” species (e.g. rats, pigeons, invasive plants).
-Such homogenization can reduce evolutionary potential, degrade ecosystem services, and erode cultural connections to local biodiversity.
+Another important feature of the Anthropocene is biotic homogenization: humans transport species between continents (intentionally or accidentally), and sometimes invasive species displace native flora and fauna.
+This reduces regional endemism, and once distinct ecosystems become increasingly similar, dominated by a few "cosmopolitan" species (e.g., rats, pigeons, invasive plants).
+Such homogenization can diminish evolutionary potential, degrade ecosystem services, and disrupt cultural connections with local biodiversity.

 5. Geological traces of humanity

-• Concrete and metal alloys: cities, roads, and reinforced structures will probably become anthropogenic "fossil" records.
+• Concrete and metal alloys: cities, roads, reinforced structures will likely become anthropogenic "fossil" records.

-• Electronic waste and high-tech ceramics: rare metals from electronics, nuclear waste from reactors, etc. can form recognizable layers or foci.
+• Electronic waste and high-tech ceramics: rare metals from electronics, nuclear waste from reactors, etc. can form recognizable layers or concentrations.

-These materials show that the products of modern industry will remain in the Earth's crust and possibly obscure natural layers for future geologists.
-[5].
+These materials show that modern industrial products will remain in the Earth's crust and may overshadow natural layers for future geologists [5].

 5.2 Nuclear markers

-Atmospheric nuclear weapons tests reached its peak in the mid-20th century, spreading radioisotopes (e.g. 137Cs, 239Pu) around the world.
-These isotopic changes could become a precise “Golden Spike” marking the beginning of the Anthropocene in the mid-20th century.
-Traces of these nuclear isotopes in sediments, ice cores, or tree trunks highlight how a single technological event can create a global geochemical signature.
+Atmospheric nuclear weapons testing peaked in the mid-20th century, spreading radioisotopes (e.g. 137Cs, 239Pu) worldwide.
+These isotopic changes can become a precise "Golden Spike" marking the start of the Anthropocene in the mid-20th century.
+Traces of these nuclear isotopes in sediments, ice cores, or tree rings highlight how a single technological phenomenon can create a global geochemical marker.

-On almost every continent, arable land, urban development, and infrastructure are changing soils and topography.
-Sediment flows in rivers, deltas, and coastlines have increased dramatically due to deforestation and agriculture.
-Some call this “anthropogeomorphology", highlighting how human engineering, dams, and mining are outstripping many natural processes in shaping the Earth's surface.
-This is also reflected in the oxygen-depleted "death zones" in estuaries (such as the Gulf of Mexico) that form due to excess nutrients.
+Almost all continents have plowed land, urban expansion, and infrastructure altering soil and topography.
+Sediment flows in rivers, deltas, and coasts have greatly increased due to deforestation and agriculture.
+Some call this "anthropogeomorphology", emphasizing how human engineering works, dams, and mining surpass many natural processes shaping Earth's surface.
+This is also reflected in oxygen-depleted "dead zones" at river mouths (e.g., the Gulf of Mexico), formed due to nutrient excess.

-6. Discussions about the Anthropocene and its formal definition
+6. Discussions on the Anthropocene and Formal Definition

-To declare a new epoch, geologists are looking for a clear global boundary layer—similar to the K–Pg boundary iridium anomaly.
-Proposed markers of the Anthropocene include:
+To declare a new epoch, geologists look for a clear global boundary layer—similar to the K–Pg boundary iridium anomaly.
+Proposed Anthropocene markers include:

-• Plastic layers in sediment cores since the mid-20th century.
+• Plastic layers in sediment cores from the mid-20th century.

-• Carbon isotope changes due to the burning of fossil fuels.
+• Carbon isotope shifts due to fossil fuel combustion.

-Anthropocene Working Group The International Commission on Stratigraphy (ICS) is studying these signals in various possible reference sites (e.g., lake sediments or glaciers) in search of an official "Golden Spike."
+Anthropocene Working Group in the International Commission on Stratigraphy (ICS) investigates these signals in various potential reference sites (e.g., lake sediments or glaciers), searching for an official "Golden Spike."

-Some researchers suggest "early Anthropocene", which began thousands of years ago with agriculture.
-Others point to the Industrial Revolution of the 18th century or the “Great Acceleration” of the 1950s as more abrupt, clear markers.
-The ICS generally requires a globally synchronous indicator.
-For many, the peak of nuclear testing and rapid economic growth in the mid-20th century are the most appropriate, but final decisions have not yet been made.
-[6].
+Some researchers propose an "early Anthropocene" starting thousands of years ago with agriculture.
+Others highlight the 18th-century Industrial Revolution or the 1950s "Great Acceleration" as sharper, clearer markers.
+ICS generally requires a global synchronous marker.
+For many, the mid-20th century peak of nuclear test fallout and rapid economic boom is the most suitable, but final decisions have not yet been made [6].

 7. Challenges of the Anthropocene: Sustainability and Adaptation

-Scientists emphasize "planetary boundaries", related to processes such as climate regulation, biosphere integrity, and biogeochemical cycles.
-Exceeding these limits risks destabilizing Earth systems.
+Scientists emphasize "planetary boundaries" related to processes such as climate regulation, biosphere integrity, and biogeochemical cycles.
+Crossing these boundaries risks destabilizing Earth's systems.
 The Anthropocene shows how close or even beyond these safe operating spaces we may be.
-Continued greenhouse gas emissions, excess nitrogen, ocean acidification, and deforestation threaten to push global systems into unpredictable states.
+Continued greenhouse gas emissions, nitrogen excess, ocean acidification, and deforestation threaten global systems with unpredictable states.

-Possible ways to mitigate the threats posed by the Anthropocene could include:
+Possible ways to mitigate the threats posed by the Anthropocene may include the following:

 • Energy decarbonization (renewable sources, nuclear energy, carbon capture).

-• Sustainable agriculture, reducing deforestation, excessive use of chemicals and protecting biodiversity havens.
+• Sustainable agriculture, reducing deforestation, excessive chemical use, and protecting biodiversity refuges.

-• Circular economy, which would significantly reduce the amount of plastic and toxic waste.
+• Circular economy, which would drastically reduce plastic and toxic waste.

-• Geoengineering proposals (solar radiation management, carbon dioxide removal), although they are controversial and difficult to predict.
+• Geoengineering proposals (solar radiation management, carbon dioxide removal), although controversial and unpredictable.

-Implementing these strategies requires political will, technological leaps, and fundamental cultural change.
-The question remains whether the global community will be able to transition to sustainable and long-term management of Earth systems in a timely manner.
+Implementing these strategies requires political will, technological leaps, and fundamental cultural shifts.
+The question remains whether the global community can transition in time to sustainable and long-term Earth system management.

 8. Conclusion

-Anthropocene reveals a fundamental reality: humanity has reached planetary scale From climate change to biodiversity loss, from plastic-laden oceans to radioisotope traces in geology, the scale of our species' collective activity now shapes the course of the Earth as profoundly as natural forces have done before.
-Whether or not this epoch is officially recognized, Anthropocene emphasizes our responsibility and vulnerability - reminding us that while we have enormous power to change nature, we can cause an ecological crisis if we abuse it.
+The Anthropocene reveals a fundamental reality: humanity has reached a planetary scale of influence.
+From climate change to biodiversity loss, from plastic-saturated oceans to radioisotope traces in geology – the scale of our species' collective activity now shapes Earth's trajectory as profoundly as natural forces once did.
+Whether this epoch is officially recognized or not, The Anthropocene emphasizes our responsibility and vulnerability – reminding us that with great power to alter nature comes the risk of ecological crisis if abused.

-In recognizing the Anthropocene, we recognize the delicate balance between technological progress and ecological disruption.
-The path forward requires scientific knowledge, ethical governance, and collaborative innovation on a global scale—a monumental challenge that could determine the future of humanity if we continue to exploit resources in a short-sighted manner.
-Recognizing that we are geological actors, we must rethink the relationship between humans and the Earth in a way that preserves the richness and diversity of life for future generations.
+By recognizing the Anthropocene, we understand the fragile balance between technological progress and ecological disruption.
+The path forward requires scientific knowledge, ethical governance, and global collaboration on innovation – a huge challenge that could determine humanity's future if we continue to exploit resources short-sightedly.
+Understanding that we are geological agents, we must rethink the human-Earth relationship to preserve the richness and diversity of life for future generations.

 2. IPCC (2014).
 Climate Change 2014: Synthesis Report.
 Cambridge University Press.